H2CO3/Sparkling/doc/stdlib.md

 renames file `old` so that it will have the name `new`.
 Returns true on success, false on failure.

-    string tmpnam(void)
     userinfo tmpfile(void)

-These functions return the name of a temporary file, or an alrady open handle to it, respectively.
+This function returns a temporary file handle.

     string readfile(string filename)